A BRIEF HISTORY OF HEREFORD, HEREFORDSHIRE, ENGLAND

 A parliamentary army laid siege to the town in July 1645 but they were unable to take Hereford.
 They withdrew in September.
 However by then the king was losing the war.
 In December the parliamentarians took Hereford by trickery.
-Some of their soldiers dressed as labourers and took shovels and picks.
+Some of their soldiers dressed as laborers and took shovels and picks.
 They went to Bysters Gate.
 When it was opened they took control and let in more parliamentary soldiers.
 Hereford was soon taken.

-During the 17th century the wool industry in Hereford declined sharply due to competion from the North of England.
+During the 17th century the wool industry in Hereford declined sharply due to competition from the North of England.
 However, in the 17th century Hereford was known for brewing and also for cider making.
 Furthermore the leather industry continued to be important.

 HEREFORD IN THE 18th CENTURY